Barbara Rush has been a professional artist since 2007, a gallery owner since 2009, and an animal lover her entire life.

 All in all, Ms. Rush’s unique way of connecting with her subject matter, combined with her unique style, bold colors, and analytical analysis of interlocking shapes, make her paintings resonate with vitality and significance in the art world.

 The result is what she calls “GeoCubism” and it is the way she has been painting since 2006.

 Well as life would have it little Roswell, GA is growing up and a developer purchased the property where my gallery, Synergy Fine Art, has been since 2007.
 We closed our doors on September 1, 2018.
 But fear not!
-LOL…You can currently find some of my work in Roswell, at Serendipity on Oak St, near the Roswell Square.
-If you are looking for dog prints they are available at the Downtown Pooch on Canton Street.
-And, of course please check my EVENTS to find my schedule of shows.
+LOL…even in a pandemic you can shop online and watch videos of me talking about my art on my FB page @BarbaraRushArt 🙂

 Over the years she has had the privilege of many animal companions.
 One of her first pets was a guinea pig named Twinkles who would follow her all around the house and even on adventures outside around the yard.
 She learned, from her Mother, to raise and release animals so when she found an orphaned possum it became a cherished companion before it grew up and was released on a strawberry farm.
 She talked her father into giving one of his prized pointer puppies to her at an early age and enjoyed taking her dog, Frito, on long walks in the woods, bike rides and having Frito jump courses in the backyard.